bakceesay/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task seven a script that creates a new global variable Task eight a script that prints addition of two variables Task ten a script that displays the result of BREATH to the power LOVE
+Task seven a script that creates a new global variable Task eight a script that prints addition of two variables Task ten a script that displays the result of BREATH to the power LOVE Task eleven a script that converts a number from base 2 to base 10